Perfect bidder collusion through bribe and request: Introduction

-It is interesting to compare the expected payoff of the initiator in our model with the counterpart in ES.
-On one hand, it seems that the additional option itself alone represents an additional channel through which the initiator can extract more surplus from the opponent.
+Given that the equilibrium always exists, it is interesting to investigate the performance of the scheme from the perspective of the initiator.
+We next compare the expected payoff of the initiator in our model with the counterpart in ES.
+On one hand, it seems that the additional option alone represents an additional channel through which the initiator can extract more surplus from the opponent.
 On the other hand, the additional option tends to intensify the adverse selection problem.
-In particular, an interesting feature of the separating equilibrium is that the bribe may exceed the initiator's valuation, which suggests it can be very costly for the initiator to signal his strength.
-We show that in the identified separating equilibrium the double-option scheme generally improves profitability for each type of the initiator upon ES on the basis of the D1 criterion.
-Thus in the sense of Pareto dominance, the initiator has strong incentive to implement the double-option scheme.
+An interesting feature of the separating equilibrium is that the bribe may exceed the initiator's valuation.
+In particular, the equilibrium bribing function in Proposition \ref{sep-equi} implies that if the lowest possible valuation of the initiator is zero, then the bribing function has an infinite derivative at zero.
+Hence, it may be very costly for some types of initiator to signal the strength.
+We show that in the identified robust equilibrium for each type of initiator, the expected payoff is generally higher than the counterpart in any robust equilibria of ES.

 As mentioned above, in our model there may exist a multiplicity of separating equilibria.
-Hence, it is natural to ask if there exist any separating equilibria in which (at least) for some types of the initiator the expected payoff can be even higher.
-It turns out that the expected payoff of the initiator in the identified equilibrium Pareto dominates the counterpart in any other separating equilibrium in our model.
+Hence, it is natural to ask whether there exist any other separating equilibria in which (at least) for some types of initiator the expected payoff can be even higher.
+It turns out that for each type of initiator the expected payoff in the identified equilibrium is also generally higher than the counterpart in any other separating equilibrium in our model.

-For convenience of exposition, our main results are derived with the absence of a reserve price in the auction.
-As explained in section \ref{reserve}, a positive reserve price essentially does not change the results.
+For convenience of exposition, our main results are derived in the absence of a reserve price in the auction.
+As explained in Section \ref{reserve}, a positive reserve price essentially does not change the results.

-Although in this paper we focus on second price auctions, we also notice that even if the auction format is changed to a first price auction, a separating equilibrium always exists as well.
-This is in sharp contrast with the results in \citet{Rach2013} which considers a bribing model as ES but with a first price auction.
-We explain the observation in section \ref{first-price}.
+Although in this paper we focus on second-price auctions, we also discuss briefly the situation in which the auction format is changed to a first-price auction.
+It turns out that in this case, even though bidders have no incentive of on-path deviation, the initiator has an incentive to deviate off the path and thus there are no separating equilibria if his lowest type is zero.
+This result is a reminiscence of the ones in \citet{Rach2013} which considers a bribing model as ES but with a first-price auction.
+The driving forces for the nonexistence are also similar, i.e., the informational link between the bribing stage and the bidding stage.
+On the other hand, in his model the equilibrium unravelling happens on the path, while in our model it happens off the path.